-How to: Sell a Mustang – Photography – Part 2
+How to: Sell a Mustang – How to Photograph Your Car

 Camera Position – There’s no more boring photo than an eye level shot of a car.
 Well, except maybe an eye level photo taken directly from the side or front.
 What you want is to create drama and interest!
 Mustangs are stylish, bold machines!
 Accentuate that "attitude" with your camera and car position.